-The first session or two of therapy is a time for mutual connection, a time for the therapist to learn about you and your issues.
+The first session or two of therapy is a time for mutual connection, and a time for the therapist to learn about you and your issues.
 The therapist may ask for a mental and physical health history.

 It’s also a good idea to talk to the therapist about what you hope to achieve in therapy.
 Together, you can set goals and benchmarks that you can use to measure your progress along the way.

-This is also an important time for you to be evaluating your connection with your therapist.
+This is also an important time for you to evaluate your connection with your therapist.
 Do you feel like your therapist cares about your situation, and is invested in your recovery?
 Do you feel comfortable asking questions and sharing sensitive information?
 Remember, your feelings as well as your thoughts are important, so if you are feeling uncomfortable, don’t hesitate to consider another therapist.

 How long does therapy last?

 However, discussing the length of therapy is important to bring up with your therapist at the beginning.
-This will give you an idea of starting goals to work towards and what you want to accomplish.
-Don’t be afraid to revisit this issue at any time as therapy progresses, as goals often are modified or changed during treatment.
+This will give you an idea of goals to work towards and what you want to accomplish.
+Don’t be afraid to revisit this issue at any time as therapy progresses, since goals often are modified or changed during treatment.